×

 Your Rights Under CFRA

 The CFRA is similar to the federal Family and Medical Leave Act (FMLA).
-Both Acts give eligible employees up to 12 weeks of unpaid job-protected medical leave each year to attend to their own serious health condition, care for a newborn or foster child, or to care for a family member with a serious medical condition.
+Both Acts give eligible employees up to 12 weeks of unpaid job-protected medical leave each year to attend to their own serious health condition, care for a newborn or foster child, or care for a family member with a serious medical condition.
 One substantial difference between the two is that FMLA doesn’t allow employees protection if they take time off to care for a registered domestic partner, but thankfully for California workers, CFRA does.

 “Job-protected leave” means that you must be reinstated to the same position or a comparable one when you return from leave.
-A “comparable position” is employment in a position virtually identical to the employee’s original position in terms of pay, benefits and working conditions, including location and shift/work schedule.
+A “comparable position” is employment in a position virtually identical to the employee’s original position in terms of pay, benefits, and working conditions, including location and shift/work schedule.

-It must involve the same or substantially similar duties and responsibilities, which must entail substantially equivalent skill, effort, responsibility and authority.
+It must involve the same or substantially similar duties and responsibilities, which must entail substantially equivalent skill, effort, responsibility, and authority.
 Only under very limited circumstances can an employer refuse to honor the reinstatement guarantee.

 To be eligible for the CFRA your employer must employ more than 5 employees in the United States and you must have worked for the employer for more than 12 months, and at least 1250 hours in the 12 months before your requested leave begins.